 5. Set Up Your Space

-The space itself is a crucial part of starting a cheer gym.
+Space itself is a crucial part of starting a cheer gym.
 Whether you’re looking to buy or rent, you’ll need a large area with high ceilings, especially if you’ll be teaching advanced stunts.

 You’ll also need to install the right flooring for safety.
 Common flooring materials include rubber, foam, and cork.
 Some gyms use carpet or vinyl, which are more affordable but less durable.
 Regardless of the level of your students, cheerleading safety mats will be another important purchase.